-Departments using the California Leave Accounting System (CLAS) are strongly encouraged to use one or more of the following reports:
+Departments using the California Leave Accounting System (CLAS) shall utilize the following reports:

 - Leave Activity Balance (LAB) report.

-- Other reports available on View Direct such as High CTO, Holiday Credit, or Excess Hours, and State Service Begin Balance.
+- Other reports available on View Direct including, but not limited to: Annual Leave and Sick Leave, High CTO, Holiday Credit, or Excess Hours, and State Service Begin Balance.

 - Departments using the Management Information Retrieval System (MIRS) in conjunction with CLAS may develop customized reports.

-Departments using a leave accounting system other than CLAS are strongly encouraged to use one or more of the following reports:
+Departments using a leave accounting system other than CLAS may utilize the following reports:

 - An equivalent report to the LAB report which at a minimum identifies, by employee and leave type, the hours earned and used.

-- Other equivalent reports to those available on View Direct, for example the High CTO, Holiday Credit, or Excess Hours, and State Service Begin Balance.
+- Other equivalent reports to those available on View Direct, for example Annual Leave and Sick Leave, High CTO, Holiday Credit, or Excess Hours, and State Service Begin Balance.
 For report details, departments may contact the State Controller’s Office CLAS unit at (916) 327-0756.

 - Identify and record all errors found during the comparison pay period using a Leave Activity and Correction Certification form (Certification).
 A link to the Certification is in the Forms section below.